Authentication & Verification

 yum -y install epel-release

-yum -y install pam_radius
+yum -y install pam_radiusgit clone https://github.com/protectimus/platform-linux.git

 cd platform-linux/radius